HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Lens grading

 \section{Lens grading}

 The following section describes the visual inspection and grading procedure of the network candidates with $i$-Kron radii between $0.5\arcsec$ and $0.8\arcsec$.
-We further discuss the outcome and the effect of the individual steps, which help to plan future visual inspection strategies.
+We further discuss the outcome and the effect of the individual steps, which will help in planning future visual inspection strategies.
+We offer a comparison between \citetalias{canameras21b} and this work of the resulting numbers of network candidates, grade A, and B lens candidates in Table~\ref{tab:statisticsoverview}.
+Since we used the same network, the differences are coming from the different cut on the $i$-Kron radius when defining the parent sample.